Gcenx/wineskin-source/README.md

 - Winetricks installation can be silent (with no windows) so it's much faster;
 - The first *Advanced* tab (*Configuration*) should be much more simple in the first section:
     - The *Windows EXE* should use Wineskin syntax, including the drive and the flags, (eg. *"C:/Program Files/temp.exe" --run*) instead of using a macOS reference path (eg. */Program Files/temp.exe*) and the flag apart (eg. *--run*).

-### Changes in the Master Wrapper (WineskinLauncher)

-- Many fixes when dealing with newest engines.
-- WineskinX11 dropped.
-- Closes processes XQuartz on exit
-- Can use XQuartz installed via macports

 ### Roadmap of desired changes in the Master Wrapper (WineskinLauncher)